Ghost-chu/QuickShop-Reremake/README.md

 ## Builds
 Github projects have a "releases" link on their home page.
-If you still don't see it, [click here](https://github.com/Ghost-chu/QuickShop-Reremake/releases) for QuickShop-Reremake all builds(Beta and Release).
+If you still don't see it, [click here](https://github.com/Ghost-chu/QuickShop-Reremake/releases) for QuickShop-Reremake stable release.
+Or use our [CodeMC.io Jenkins](https://ci.codemc.io/job/Ghost-chu/job/QuickShop-Reremake/) for snapshot builds.

 ## Links
 - [SpigotMC](https://www.spigotmc.org/resources/quickshop-reremake-now-support-1-14.62575/)